 Yes, the first part of starting up recurve bow is putting the different pieces together.

 The basic recurve bow parts are archer's grip, Limb, Riser, Bowstring, Arrow rest, Pins and Nocking point.
 Now, you will simply screw these parts together to make a new bow.
 It is not more than just attaching the limbs into their respective slots onto the riser.
 So, this part certainly is going to be a time-consuming task, but a rush will not do.

 You can read the manual of your bow where instruction are given on how to put the parts together.
 That will help you understand how the bow works and what it consists of before doing anything.

 So, the first thing you will want to learn is how to assemble a recurve bow.

 Step 2: Attach the Bowstring

-After assembling the bow parts, the task is attaching the bowstring and is a critical phase to set up a recurve bow.
+After assembling the bow parts, the task is attaching the bowstring and is a crucial phase to set up process.